 The Problems with Penny Stocks

 Unfortunately, while there are “winners” out there in the penny stock world, the majority of the stocks you find will generally come from low-quality companies who simply aren’t good enough to sell their shares for a higher price.
-Unfortunately, a lot of investors end up losing money rather than making it with penny stocks, particularly when they invest in stocks based on the opinions of “free stock pick” newsletters and other companies specially working to build stocks up for other organizations.
+Unfortunately, a lot of investors end up losing money rather than making it with penny stocks, particularly when they invest in stocks based on the opinions of “free stock pick” newsletters and other companies especially working to build stocks up for other organizations.

-While some penny stocks trade in the standard NASDAQ, NYSE and other well-known markets, which means that the underlying companies are required to meet with specific standards for compliance and regulations, the truth is that the majority of the low-priced shares you’ll find online will trade in the Pink Sheets, OTC, or elsewhere.
+While some penny stocks trade in the standard NASDAQ, NYSE, and other well-known markets, which means that the underlying companies are required to meet specific standards for compliance and regulations, the truth is that the majority of the low-priced shares you’ll find online will trade in the Pink Sheets, OTC, or elsewhere.
 Additionally, there’s a good chance that the penny stocks you choose to invest in won’t have as much volume or “liquidity” as other major stocks in the market.
 This means that if you need to get rid of your stocks fast, you’ll have to wait quite a while before you can find someone to buy your shares.